 - Too busy to cook during the week?
 Make this over the weekend and you can count on leftovers.

-- 6 to 8 ounces fresh mushrooms, sliced or diced
+- 6 ounces mushrooms fresh, sliced or diced

 - 1 cup whole grain wild rice